Exchange database status unknown error

 See how to repair Exchange database with Eseutil

-Limitation: The database repair method with Eseutil requires thorough knowledge of PowerShell scripts and results in a data loss if the utility is unable to recover the data.
-In the following section, we describe the best method to recover a corrupted EDB file and perform a direct EDB to Exchange server migration.
+Limitation: Using Eseutil for database repair requires a solid understanding of PowerShell scripts and can lead to data loss if the utility is unable to fully recover the data.
+In the next section, we'll explore the most effective method for recovering a corrupted EDB file and migrating it directly to a live Exchange server.

 - Check the database consistency with the cmdlet eseutil/mh